SOS Children in Liberia

 The Liberian civil war destroyed the country's infrastructure and exacerbated crippling poverty among Liberia's population.
-In 2003, the country's unemployment rate stood at 85%, and around 83% of the population live on less than $1.25 per day.
-In the countryside, 96% of people rely on water from untreated sources, such as rivers, swamps and latrines, and thousands remain without any access to water at all.
-As many as 38% of Liberians are undernourished.
+In the countryside, 93% of people rely on water from untreated sources, such as rivers, swamps and latrines, and thousands remain without any access to water at all.
+As many as 31% of Liberians are undernourished.

 Children in Liberia